Jean-Claude Biver

 Since 2014, he served as chief executive, board member, and minority shareholder of Hublot, a Swiss luxury watchmaker.
 Biver has been successful at Hublot, and was previously successful in rejuvenating the Blancpain and Omega brands, both currently owned by Swatch Group.
 Biver is also known for his own exclusive cheese.
 Biver's leadership in the Swiss watch industry has been credited as "single handedly [sic] ... saving [the industry] from the quartz movement."
 In 1980, even prestigious Swiss watch brands had "a proportion of 70% more or less quartz movements in their collection;" since then, the Swiss watch industry has staged a "remarkable recovery", with 2008 exports valued at CHF17 billion.

+Since 2022, Biver is the chairman of JC Biver, his own luxury watch manufacture based in Givrins, Switzerland, which he launched together with his youngest son Pierre Biver.
+Therefore, Biver can now officially also be seen as watch manufacturer.

-Early life and career
+Early life and education

+Biver was born on 20 September 1949 in Luxembourg City, Luxembourg to Jacques Biver (b.
+1924), who was the proprietor of a shoe store, and Denise Biver (née Zeien), originally from the Burgundy region in France.
+He spent his initial years at 2 Rue du Capucins in the old town of Luxembourg City.

+At the age of 10, he moved with his family to Switzerland, attending school in Saint Prex.
+He later studied at Collège des Morges, and earned a degree in business at HEC Lausanne (also known as the Faculty of Business and Economics of the University of Lausanne).